 Note for Kingston deployments!

-See How to use the integration with Kingston for important information on using this version of the integration (4.2.0) with the Kingston release of ServiceNow.
+See How to use the integration with Kingston for important information on using the latest versions of this integration with the Kingston release of ServiceNow.

 This integration installs new roles into ServiceNow to control interactions between users and integration components.